ml-evs/ml-evs/README.md

 Please reach out to me via the email on my [personal website](https://ml-evs.science) if you are interested in:

-- Testing out or hosting a deployment of the [datalab](https://github.com/the-grey-group/datalab) software for your research group or company
+- Testing out or hosting a deployment of the [datalab](https://github.com/datalab-org/datalab) software for your research group or company
-- Joining the MaRDA metadata extractors working group
+- Joining the datatractor/MaRDA metadata extractors working group, or [MADICES community](https://github.com/MADICES/) for materials & chemistry RDM
 - Deploying your crystal structure data, or ingesting community data, with an OPTIMADE API